hoytech/negentropy/README.md

     }

 ### Javascript

+**WARNING**: The Javascript implementation is slightly behind the C++ implementation and is likely incompatible with the latest version of this specification.
+This will be fixed soon.

 The library is contained in a single javascript file.
 It shouldn't need any dependencies, in either a browser or node.js: